PHP: Default Arguments

 <?php $result = round(10.25, 0); // 10

-We passed two arguments to the function: a number and a rounding precision.
+We passed two arguments to it: the number and the rounding accuracy.

-0 means that the number will be rounded to an integer.
+0 means that the rounding will be to an integer value.

-Typically we want to round to an integer (rather then to a one decimal place, for example), so the creators of the
+We usually need to round to a whole number (and not to 1 decimal point, for example), so the creators of the

-round function made the second argument optional and gave it
+round function made the second argument optional and set the default value within the function to

 <?php $result = round(10.25); // 10